Not sure how many days in Krakow you should spend?

 With 3 days in Krakow, we recommend you to check out Wawel Cathedral and explore some of its paid exhibits, climb the St. Mary’s Basilica, visit Oskar Schindler’s Enamel Factory, see the UNESCO World Heritage Site at Wieliczka Salt Mine, and join a Krakow pub crawl!

 Auschwitz tickets might still need to be reserved in advance, especially if you are visiting in the peak season (summer).
-When we visited Krakow in the fall, the only available English-speaking tour was 2 days from the day we were booking.
+When we visited Krakow in the fall, the only available English-speaking tour was 2 days from the day we were booked.

 4 or More Days in Krakow